 Saving, Spending, and Giving

 These are three easy concepts that you can teach your kids in this age group.
 They’ll naturally see you spending money and understand the spending aspect quickly.
 You can also talk to them about how you save some money for later instead of spending it all at once.
-You can even open a savings account for them AND earn money on the interest through banks like Synchrony or Barclay Savings.
+You can even open a savings account for them AND earn money on the interest through online banks.

 Finally, practice giving to others; whether it’s making monetary donations, paying tithes, giving to the offering at church or giving away used toys to needy families a child is never to young to develop the habit of kindly giving to others.